waywardgeek/not_rune/core/README.md

 value - a union type capable of holding any built-in types other than value sym - a symbol in the global symbol table

-TODO: enhance lexer to support integer types and constants, and PATH.
+TODO: enhance lexer to support integer types, integer constants, and PATH tokens.